At a glance

-The Wells Fargo Cash Wise Visa® Card is a cash back credit card with no annual fee and a solid rewards scheme that treats all spending equally, with the exception of certain mobile wallet payments made within the first 12 months of account opening.
+The Wells Fargo Cash Wise Visa® Card is a cash back credit card with no annual fee and a solid rewards scheme that treats all spending equally.
 It also has a very nice introductory APR promotion, making it a great candidate for new cardholders seeking to transfer existing high-interest balances or finance large purchases shortly after opening their accounts.
 And its sign-up bonus is well above average for a no-annual-fee cash back card.

 If you’re looking for a general-purpose cash back card, Wells Fargo Cash Wise Visa Card is worth a closer look.